Updated for the most recent NCEES® Exam Specifications

 As with all codebooks used on the exam, you should first talk with your employer about covering the cost for an office copy that you can use to study from and bring with to the exam if your personal copy is currently out of date.
 You should have no problem convincing your employer to make this purchase if your workplace doesn’t already have a copy in its library for you to use.
 Every workplace in the electrical industry should have one readily available.

-Our live online class for the NCEES® Electrical Power PE Exam is designed to teach you the material listed on the electrical power PE exam specification faster than any other method available.
+Our live and on-demand online class for the NCEES® Electrical Power PE Exam is designed to teach you the material listed on the electrical power PE exam specification faster than any other method available.

 -